Skip to main content

 The Best Alternative: SafetyWing for Budget-Conscious Nomads

-If neither Genki nor Heymondo feels like the right fit — Genki is too expensive, Heymondo is too rigid — there is a third option that most digital nomads prefer: SafetyWing Nomad Insurance.
+If neither Genki nor Heymondo feels like the right fit — Genki is too expensive, Heymondo is too rigid — there’s a third option that most digital nomads prefer: SafetyWing Nomad Insurance.

-SafetyWing does not offer the comprehensive health coverage of Genki or the adventure sports + trip protection of Heymondo.
-It is emergency-only medical insurance with basic trip protection.
+SafetyWing doesn’t offer the full health coverage of Genki or the adventure sports + trip protection of Heymondo.
+It’s emergency-only medical insurance with basic trip protection.
 But for budget-conscious nomads who need catastrophic coverage at the lowest possible price, SafetyWing is unbeatable.

 Use the widget below to see your exact SafetyWing pricing: